 As you start publishing content that ranks and satisfies user intent, you gain authority with Google.
 The more authority you have, the easier it is to make your content rank.

 You’ll slowly get content ranking over time by just publishing content around your niche.
 You’ll speed up the process, though, by securing links from authority sites.
 Powerful links help you rank higher and faster.
-Therefore, you’ll need an effective SaaS link-building strategy.
+Therefore, you’ll need an effective SaaS link-building strategy to support your SEO efforts.
+This is the offsite SEO element.

-SEO can pay huge dividends.
+Search engine optimization can pay huge dividends.
+Plus, a good SEO strategy has a compounding effect, unlike things like PPC advertising.
 Let’s go back to Aura.

 We partnered with Aura in January 2022.
 The site has seen tremendous growth by focusing on topical authority, creating great content, and securing powerful backlinks.